Home Water Filtration Systems FAQ

 - Feeling a film-like texture on your hands after watching them, requiring you to have to wash longer.

-- Lower water pressure throughout your home.
+- Lower water pressure or low flow rate throughout your home.

 Why does my water taste bad?